Yan Gomes Player Props: Cubs vs. White Sox

 Yan Gomes At The Plate

-- Gomes is hitting .263 with five doubles, two triples, eight home runs and 11 walks.
+- Gomes is batting .267 with six doubles, two triples, eight home runs and 11 walks.

-- Gomes has picked up a hit in 41 of 65 games this season, with multiple hits 10 times.
+- Gomes has picked up a hit in 63.6% of his 66 games this year, with multiple hits in 16.7% of those games.

-- Gomes has driven in a run in 26 games this season (40.0%), including eight games with more than one RBI (12.3%).
-He has also driven in three or more of his team's runs in one contest.
+- In 39.4% of his games this year, Gomes has had at least one RBI.
+He's picked up more than one in 12.1% and driven in three or more of his team's runs in one contest.

-- He has scored a run in 24 games this season, with multiple runs five times.
+- He has scored in 24 games this season (36.4%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.